elmanislam/molecule-webserver/README.txt

   - Add comments
   - Don't forget to change file paths from 'python3.9' to 'python3.7m' when testing on school server and before submitting
+    - also change 'swig' to 'swig3.0'
+    - remove 'from lib' in molecule.py

+ERRORS

+  - ImportError: libmol.so: cannot open shared object file: No such file or directory

 QUESTIONS
 When I compile make, I get a warning message indicating that the